kljr/SpringboardVM/README.md

 >  Managing sites

-* `upcc` - copy your springboard directories into a new springboard download, and replace the original docroot.
-* `upccin` -  copy new drupal core and contrib into your existing springboard install.
 * `druvpro` - provision virtual hosts for new installations, create the site, the database, and drush aliases.
 * `dwbld` - show Springboard version of the build repo
 * `dwbld [branch_name]` - switch the springboard build repo to a branch.